David A. Kenny

 resulting data are tm measures, and the correlation matrix is called a multitrait-multimethod matrix.
 The

-Donald T. Campbell and Donald Fiske (1959).
+matrix was originally proposed by Donald T. Campbell and Donald Fiske (1959).
 The matrix is commonly

 abbreviated as MTMM.